ebi-webcomponents/nightingale/documentation/CREATE_AN_ADAPTER.md

    export default ProtvistaMyAdapter;
    ```

 4. Create the function `transformData()` in the file that has been declared in both `src/index.js` and `package.json`.
 In the current example would be `src/ProtvistaMyAdapter.js`.
-So for example imagine you have a server which responses are CSV files, whit columns (accession, start, end):
+So for example imagine you have a server which responses are CSV files, with columns (accession, start, end):
    ```csv
    feature1, 20, 50
    feature2, 60, 70